Protecting You In Cases Of Illegal Possession, Cultivation And Distribution

-Florida has historically been steadfast in their refusal to decriminalize marijuana and has given harsh penalties to those found using the substance.
-This past November, however, the State of Florida finally recognized the medical benefits of marijuana and legalized it for medical use.
+Florida has historically been steadfast in its refusal to decriminalize marijuana and has given harsh penalties to those found using the substance.
+This past November, however, the state of Florida finally recognized the medical benefits of marijuana and legalized it for medical use.
 This has caused a lot of confusion, though.

-Marijuana is now legal in the State of Florida for medicinal purposes only, meaning that an individual needs credentialed permission to use it medically, and outside of that institution, it is still illegal.
-The State of Florida will still crack down hard on those who have been found illegally cultivating the substance, selling it privately, possessing large quanities, and even with a medicinal permission, possessing larger quantities than are allowed.
+Marijuana is now legal in the state for medicinal purposes only, meaning that an individual needs credentialed permission to use it medically, and outside of that institution, it is still illegal.
+The state of Florida will still crack down hard on those who have been found illegally cultivating the substance, selling it privately, possessing large quantities, and even with medicinal permission, possessing larger quantities than are allowed.

-The new law has been passed for the purposes of helping individuals with cancer and other significant illnesses cope with symptoms and manage pain.
-It has not established a free for fall in marijuana use without any repercussions.
+The new law has been passed for the purpose of helping individuals with cancer and other significant illnesses cope with symptoms and manage pain.
+It has not established a free-for-all in marijuana use without any repercussions.
 If you have been charged with one of the following, call our Tallahassee criminal defense attorneys for help.

 The most prevalent marijuana offenses and their penalties are as follows: